The Chool Bus (ch13)

 The rhythmic cha-click of his office door felt somehow symbolic as Professor Thompson made his way into the department’s hallway.
 He was running late for an end of semester convocation and awards ceremony.
 He broke into a light jog to reach his colleagues heading for the university’s grand auditorium, an annual review attended faithfully over the last fourteen years as a member of the informatics/new media faculty at a mid-western state university.

-Catching up, between panting breaths, Professor Thompson asked anyone inclined to respond, “Do we have a new theme?”
+Catching up between panting breaths, Professor Thompson asked anyone inclined to respond, “Do we have a new theme?”

 “Yeah, but it’s the exact wording used by one of those networking technology companies,” said Jack Dean, long-time friend and department colleague.